robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 - crashing the system and then cure it, are both good complementary way to suck our life out of us

-- Any financial system based on infinite inflationary fiat currency is doomed to drive our economics to its worst possible ending: the whole humanity extinction or our civilisation collapse, whatever you may consider the worst among the two, I still vote for the Asteroid.
+- Any financial system based on infinite inflationary fiat currency is doomed to drive our economics to its worst possible ending

+The worst possible ending includes the whole humanity extinction or our civilisation collapse.
+Whatever you may consider the worst among the two, I still vote for the Asteroid.

-- despite the Asteroid is the quickest solution for our all problems, we may aim in finding something less scenographic and – unfortunately or fortunately for us  – the only way to let a financial system properly operates as a complementary sibling for a real-world finite economics is to embedded a limited resources paradigms at its foundation.
+- despite the Asteroid is the quickest solution for our all problems, we may want to find something less scenographic

+and – unfortunately or fortunately for us  – the only way to let a financial system properly operates as a complementary sibling for a real-world finite economics is to embedded a limited resources paradigms at its foundation.

 Everything considering, printing (or not printing, cit.
+Hamlet) more money than the product growth is **NOT** the solution but just a good-will intention when nothing more radical can be acceptable for you audience or sponsor.

-Hamlet) more money that product growth is **NOT** the point as much as giving a gun with the barrel ready in the chamber but the safe lock and supposing that the kid will not shoot us because s/he will not unlock and pull the trigger.
+It is **NOT** a solution as much as giving a gun with the barrel ready in the chamber but the safe lock and supposing that the kid will not shoot us because s/he will not unlock and pull the trigger.

 ---